clxjaguar/minitel5/README.md

 I've got one, but [it is very strangely crashing at the second key press](https://www.youtube.com/watch?v=lb3u2duY9KQ).
 As there seems to be no documentation yet available for it, I made this git repository.

+Later, `MN4` was found faulty.
+Not _just_ a battery-powered backup SRAM are you, heh?

 ## EPROM Dumps

 There are two 27C256 EPROM on the Minitel 5 board.